 It all started for me with Dean Martin’s recordings for Reprise Records.
 Early in my exploration of the Great American Songbook, I of course checked out Dino’s records and soon realized that there was a difference between his early songs and his later work.
 Then I learned that Frank Sinatra had started his own record label, Reprise, in the early ’60’s and began recruiting his friends to join the roster, Dean being one of the first.

-At first the new label didn’t know what to do with Dean and had him turning out themed albums; French songs, cha-cha, Italian music.
+At first the new label didn’t know what to do with Dean and had him turning out themed albums; French songs, Latin music, Italian singles.
 When Dean had one of the biggest hits of the 1960’s with “Everybody Loves Somebody” in 1964, his producers stuck with that formula for the next ten-odd years.
 When I made a playlist of Dean Martin’s songs from Capitol Records in the 1950’s, I called it Hollywood and Vine.
 The playlist of his Reprise recordings I called Country Crooner.
 Isn’t it interesting, I said to myself, that Dean is basically singing country music but with the strings, orchestras and back-up singers that he used at Capitol.
 I soon applied the “country crooner” tag to singers like Jim Reeves and Eddy Arnold.
 I didn’t realize that this music already had a name; countrypolitan.

 In response to the onslaught of rock ‘n’ roll in the mid-1950’s, music producers in Nashville decided to make a change from traditional country music; gone were the steel guitars, fiddles and nasal vocals of the honky tonks, to be replaced by smooth crooning, strings and orchestras and vocal choirs, all the hallmarks of popular singing.
 Producers like Steve Shoals and Owen Bradley began creating slick settings for singers and this new sub-genre was initially called the “Nashville sound”.
 The record that is generally considered the very first to bear this new sound is “Four Walls” by Jim Reeves from February of 1957 and another is Don Gibson’s “Oh, Lonesome Me” from the same year, a record that was produced at RCA Records by Chet Atkins, who is considered the original “artistic creator” of the Nashville sound.